1-Day High-Energy Narrative Prototyping Course

-(English spoken) This hands-on, 1-day course will give you the tools to turn service and experience concepts into detailed narratives that drive effective strategy and design.
-The exercises center on Narrative Prototyping, a unique “story-first” approach to design strategy that leverages the tools of storytelling to drastically reduce wasted time and effort during planning and prototyping.
+(English spoken) This hands-on, 1-Day High-Energy Narrative Prototyping course, will give you the tools to turn service and experience concepts into detailed narratives that drive effective strategy and design.
+The exercises center on Narrative Prototyping, a unique “story-first” approach to a design strategy that leverages the tools of storytelling to drastically reduce wasted time and effort during planning and prototyping.

 You’ll learn the fundamentals of narrative structure from two veteran design writers and strategists.
 You’ll also learn to distinguish between brand, project, and user stories, and know when to use each.
 We’ll dissect several sample design stories, learning how they can be used to synthesize existing research findings and design concepts, and give shape to a more coherent, meaningful design solution.